open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ```json
   "bob"
 ```

 ### Dictionary

-All dictionaries are converted to a list where each element is a single-entry dictionary containing the key/value pair of the original entry.
+All dictionaries are converted into lists where each element is a single-entry dictionary containing the key/value pair of the original entry.
 This list is ordered by lexicographical order of the keys.